PPMV1: Biosecurity

 Experts are concerned that there has been a lack of national contingency planning to prevent the entry and spread of Pigeon paramyxovirus in Australia.
 Although a vaccine to prevent the spread of the virus exists - and is utilised overseas, Australian authorities have reportedly not accessed this vaccine quickly enough.

 Evolution

 The variant PPMV-1 virus is thought to have originated in the Middle East in the late 1970s, with the putative first isolation being made from meat pigeons in Iraq in 1978.
 The virus then spread to Italy and North Africa, onwards across Europe and progressively throughout the rest of the world.

 There were clusters of isolates often formed from viruses isolated over a number of different years.
 The basis for this clustering is unclear; it could be a product of regional contact and spread within individual groups or federations of pigeon keepers.
 Every effort has been made to ensure that the selection of viruses included in this study is representative of the circulating PPMV-1 strains; however, because available data are derived from those cases that are reported and investigated, it seems inevitable that some sampling bias may be present and influence the phylogenetic tree topology.

+Reception

+Because the nature of the disease in birds, the disease have been called as the "Zombie Pigeon" in são paulo after cases in 2022.